 |Ph.D.||Family and Consumer Economics||Purdue University||2006|

-- Impact of mobile money in African countries.
+- Mobile money and digitized services in African countries.

 - Consumer complaint handling and redress in African digital markets

-- Fintech and digital payment divide for low-income, minorities, unbanked, and other vulnerable groups
+- Fintech and digital divide for low-income, minorities, unbanked, and other vulnerable groups

 Recent funding: Facebook